dejanbatanjac/dejanbatanjac.github.io/_posts/2019-02-13-Building PyTorch functionality.md

 ---
 published: true
 ---
 PyTorch is extensible framework.
-We see that because many new grow on PyTorch.
+We see that because many new things grow on PyTorch.

 For instance, and probable the most obvious one: [Fast.ai](https://github.com/fastai/fastai), took PyTorch as a foundation.